 Before we begin the tutorial, let me answer the 2 most frequent questions I’ve been asked.

 Table of Contents

 What type of fabric is best for making a bookmark?

-When looking for a bookmark fabric, thicker materials such as denim or cotton are good.
-The bookmark does not need to be particularly structured, and the thickness of the fabric will usually help maintain its form while being used.
-All types of fabrics can work well, but one might have to pin it or sew a ribbon through it to stay in place when closed around a book spine.
+For a bookmark fabric, thicker materials such as denim or cotton are suitable.
+The bookmark does not need to be remarkably structured, and the thickness of the fabric will usually help maintain its form while being used.
+All types of fabrics can work well, but one might have to pin or sew a ribbon through it to stay in place when closed around a book spine.

-Different fabrics lend themselves better to various applications, but some basic guidelines on choosing the right kind exist.
+Different fabrics lend themselves better to various applications, but some basic guidelines exist for choosing the right kind.
 For example, denim is sturdy and durable enough for frequent use yet relatively inexpensive.
 In addition, heavy-knit cotton garments work well for people who want something less bulky than denim.

 How do you make fabric bookmarks stiff?

-There are several different types of bookmarking techniques, and it all depends on your preference in terms of design and how you want to use the finished product.
-There are many different ways to make a bookmark and it all depends on what type of fabric is being used.
+There are several different bookmarking techniques, and it all depends on your preference in design and how you want to use the finished product.
+There are many different ways to make a bookmark; it all depends on what fabric is used.
 If using any form of felt or fleece, ironing the material will help create stiffness for the bookmark.
-Using fabrics such as cotton and silk requires using interfacing material for stability and strength; these materials may be sewn into the design if need be.
-Other types of cloth, like jeans, denim, or tweed, can be used a well, but a long strip of double sided interfacing can be sewn onto the edge for stiffness.
+Using fabrics such as cotton and silk requires interfacing material for stability and strength; these materials may be sewn into the design if necessary.
+Other types of cloth, like jeans, denim, or tweed, can be used as well, but a long strip of double sided interfacing can be sewn onto the edge for stiffness.

 Supplies needed to make a fabric corner bookmark

 - 2 Fabric charm squares (5″x5″) of your chosen fabric.